zincsamael/muppy/muppy/doc/source/tutorial.rst

 remove commands as by there name.
 Among them, we find our CallWrappers' `__call__` used to wrap the wakeup of the Path Browser window.

-So we should expect at least either one to be invoked when a window is closed (best would be the invocation of only deletecommand).
+So we should expect at least either one or better deletecommand to be invoked when a window is closed.
 This would also go in line with `menu.add_command` we identified :ref:`above<menu_add_command>`.
 And indeed, in `idlelib/EditorWindow.py`, `menu.delete` is called.
 So where is the problem?

 We return to `Tkinter.py` and have a closer look at `delete` method::